-The Gelone or owl (Pleurotus ostreatus Jacq.)
-Is a mushroom of the family of the Pleurotaceae among the most cultivated in the world.
+The oyster mushroom or oyster fungus or hiratake, (Pleurotus ostreatus Jacq.) is a mushroom of the family of the Pleurotaceae among the most cultivated in the world.

 From a systematic point of view it belongs to the Eukaryota Domain, Kingdom Fungi, Basidiomycota Division, Basidiomycetes Class, Order Agaricales, Pleurotaceae Family and then to the Genus Pleurotus and to the P. obeatus Species.